alexanderjhoward/3kRGP_Variant_Calling/1_Reference_Genome/README.md

 ## Generate files with final regions of interest

-We now have a GFF file listing just our genes of interest annotated to the Nipponbare genome.
+We now have a GFF file containing only our genes of interest annotated to the Nipponbare genome.
 The last step is to generate some files that will be used to search the 3kRGP dataset.

 ```{bash}
 Rscript Scripts/format_gff.R